konopkagrzegorz/notification-microservices/README.md

 ## HOW TO RUN THE PROJECT?
 1. Please refer to [this](https://www.youtube.com/watch?v=-rcRf7yswfM) youtube video from *0:00* to *7:00*
-2. Copy your credentials and paste them to `email-rest-client` under *resources*
+2. Copy your credentials and paste them to `email-rest-client` under *resources*, please refer to `sample-credentials.json`.
+3. Create an environment variable in your OS `GMAIL_REFRESH_TOKEN` - it is needed to create a `.jar` files.
+4. Register your account on [TWILIO](https://www.twilio.com)
+5. Generate your phone number and `ACCOUNT_SID` `AUTH_TOKEN`.
+6. Change the name of `sample-twilio.properties` file into `twilio.properties`.
+7. Add values to keys in this file.
+8. If you would like to run this project locally with **H2 database**:
-3. In `email-filtering-service` add filters according to `sample-data.sql` and name created file `data.sql`.
+   * in `email-filtering-service` add filters according to `sample-data.sql` and name created file `data.sql`
-4. In `message-service` add template and pattern similar to `sample-data.sql` and name created file `data.sql`
+   * in `message-service` add template and pattern similar to `sample-data.sql` and name created file `data.sql`
+9. If you would like to run this project with **PostgreSQL database** and **docker**:
-5. Create a file `.env` in `email-rest-client` - refer to `.sample-env` - this file wille be needed to create an environment variable during creating a docker container.
+   * Create a file `.env` in `email-rest-client` - refer to `.sample-env` - this file wille be needed to create an environment variable during creating a docker container.
-6. Create an environment variable in your OS `GMAIL_REFRESH_TOKEN` - it is needed to create a `.jar` files.
-7. Register your account on [TWILIO](https://www.twilio.com)
-8. Generate your phone number and `ACCOUNT_SID` `AUTH_TOKEN`.
-9. Change the name of `sample-twilio.properties` file into `twilio.properties`.
-10. Add values to keys in this file.
-11. Go to the root of the project - `notification-microservices`.
+10. Go to the root of the project - `notification-microservices`.
-12. Type `mvn clean package` in your terminal.
+11. Type `mvn clean package` in your terminal.
+12. After successfully created `.jar` files you can run project in 2 ways:
+    * running project locally:
+      * go to each project `root catalog` and type `java -jar target/<application-name>`:
+      * building order:
+        * notification-eureka-server
+        * email-filtering-service
+        * message-service
+        * email-rest-client
+        * notification-service
+        * notification-gateway
+    * running project with docker compose:
+      * add entries in databases for `email-filtering-service` and `message-service`, please refer to `sample-data.sql`
-13. After successfully created `.jar` files type in your terminal `docker compose up` - it will create images and containers for this project.
+      * go to the `root` of the project and type in your terminal `docker compose up` - it will create images and containers for this project.
-14. And that's it, you can make `URL's` calls listed below:
+13. And that's it, you can make `URL's` calls listed below:
      * http://localhost:8080/email/api/emails - for getting the list of received and filtered emails
      * http://localhost:8080/msg/api/messages - to get a list of all created messages